6 Naptime Rules That Will Improve Your Toddler's Sleep

 Also, get your toddler used to doing the same activities before bed.
 If he knows he always sleeps after lunch, he’ll expect it and it will make enforcing a nap easier.

 Naps taken in the late afternoon can impact on your toddler’s night time sleep, so if possible try to avoid letting them have a late afternoon snooze.
-Unless of course you fancy tackling the mayhem come bedtime.
+As the consequences of this afternoon nap, it can lead to a the chaos before bedtime.

 Follow your little one’s lead.
 Acting up at bedtime, going to sleep later each night and the mention of bed time becoming stress central are all key signs.
 Try cutting out his nap one or two times and see if that solves your problem.